Environmental Rights & Responsibilities (LAWS20009)

 Fees | Look up fees |

-This subject offers an introduction to how law shapes and defines our relations to the environment, including issues of sustainability, democracy, environmental justice and global inequality.
-It brings together a number of areas of law, and invites students to consider legal principles, institutions and legal questions at the heart of environmental rights and responsibilities.
+This subject offers an introduction to how law frames the human relationship to the environment and non-human world, including issues of democracy, environmental justice, the treatment of animals and global inequality.
+It brings together a number of areas of law, and invites students to consider legal principles, institutions and legal questions at the heart of environmental conflicts.
 The subject will draw on case studies in Australian, comparative and international law.
-It will invite students to explore the possibilities and limits of different areas of law in realising social and environmental objectives, the way that those areas of law are already implicated in environmental problems, and to consider how law may protect environmental rights and environmental justice in novel ways.
+It will invite students to explore the way that various areas of law are implicated in environmental problems and injustice, and to consider how law can be reformed to perform a protective function.
+The subject will also feature guest lectures and interviews with social movement and NGO lawyers, barristers, consultants and activists, to provide students with insight into the ‘real world’ work of practitioners engaged in protecting the environment, cultural heritage, and animals.

 Indicative principal topics include: